 - Select Sign in.

-- Once logged in you will be able to pull data from Jira using one of two methods.
-Choose how you want to get issue completion data from Jira
+Once logged in you will be able to pull data from Jira using one of three methods -- Query Builder, Advanced JQL, or Search By Epic.
+Select how to retrieve issue completion data from Jira:

 Query Builder: The query builder provides search and filter fields to select Project, Issue Type, and Statuses to filter down to.